How to Improve Finance Function Processes with Lean Finance and Accounting Transformation

-This client initiative summary and case study on lean finance function business process improvement and transformation concerns a Top 5 U.S. bank, a leader in residential mortgages and small-business lending.
+This client initiative summary case study on lean finance process improvement and transformation concerns a Top 5 U.S. bank, a leader in residential mortgages and small-business lending.

 They were under pressure to undertake a lean finance and accounting transformation.
 And they were facing continuing cost increases—higher than what management desired.
 Despite bank-wide growth, they needed to deliver the required reporting and improve operational efficiency without increasing operating costs.